CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

   - runtime efficiency for large datasets
   - texel metadata is even more fine-grained than per-vertex or per-triangle

+### Metadata at Many Granularities

+_This section is non-normative._

+In the 3D Tiles ecosystem, metadata is useful at several different granularities.

+Consider a Cesium 3D Tileset of a city.
+It is useful to annotate the data with metadata that can be displayed in a UI or used for computations at runtime.

+At the coarsest granularity, metadata can be assigned to a tileset.
+This may include information such as:

+* The author(s) that produced the tileset
+* The year the tileset was produced
+* A paragraph describing what the tileset represents

+DIAGRAM: Adding metadata to a tileset

+This metadata could be used to give a preview of the tileset before rendering it.
+For example, an application may have a UI for selecting a tileset.
+The metadata could be shown in a preview window to help the user find the desired data.

+DIAGRAM: UI for selecting tilesets

+Going deeper, metadata can be stored for each tile.
+Examples include:

+* The total number of buildings in each tile
+* The height of the tallest building within a tile

+DIAGRAM: Adding metadata to each tile

+Storing this information per-tile could be used for avoiding calculations at runtime.
+For example, computing the total number of buildings in the city becomes a simple lookup of metadata from the root tile.

+DIAGRAM: compute the # of buildings in a city

+Next, zoom in on the 3D model of a single tile.
+For example, a model of a city might be a triangle mesh of buildings, trees and cars.

+* Each primitive can be labeled as a building, tree, or car.
+* The vertices of a tree can be further classified as the trunk of the tree or the leaves.
+* Each building may have a height and total floor area

+DIAGRAM: Metadata scoped to features

+At runtime, a user could click a specific building.
+The application could then display relevant metadata in the UI.

+DIAGRAM: Metadata

+Finally, zoom in even further at the wall of a building.
+Suppose the building is modeled as a simple box with a texture.
+Metadata can be stored at each texel, such as:

+* The material of that part of the wall such as concrete, glass or steel.
+* whether the wall is in good condition or damaged at that point.
+* Surface temperature of the wall at that point

+DIAGRAM: metadata textures

+This metadata can be used by the rendering engine for fine-tuned styling.
+It could also be used in a UI so when a user clicks a point, metadata about that point could be displayed on the screen.

+3D Tiles Metadata is designed to support these various levels of granularity

 ## Overview

 This specification provides a standard format for adding metadata to Cesium 3D Tiles as well as glTF models.
 It provides a method for defining metadata, as well as methods for storing this metadata in JSON, binary, or texture encodings.
 This metadata format is shared by several Cesium specifications.
 This avoids repetition and enforces a consistent data layout.
 Specifications that reference this document must include at least one metadata encoding as described in this document, and must make clear which encodings are supported.